2000 in video games

+Legend

 Hardware releases

 The list of game-related hardware released in 2000.

 Top-rated games

 Game of the Year awards

 The following titles won Game of the Year awards for 2000.

 Critically acclaimed titles

 Famitsu Platinum Hall of Fame

 The following video game releases in 2000 entered Famitsu magazine's "Platinum Hall of Fame" for receiving Famitsu scores of at least 35 out of 40.

 Metacritic and GameRankings

 Metacritic (MC) and GameRankings (GR) are aggregators of video game journalism reviews.